-Trees in the backyard are wonderful and beautiful, providing shade and adding value to your home.
-Stumps in the backyard are another thing entirely.
+Trees in the landscape are wonderful and beautiful, providing shade and adding value to your home.
+Stumps, however, are another thing entirely.
 They don't look nice, don't provide shade and take up space.
 Just like trees differ, stumps also differ.
 Some have long, deep roots while others have spreading shallow roots.
 Some are mature with wide trunks, while others are slender and young.
 These differences have an impact on how difficult stump removal will be.

 Video of the Day

 A cut tree may be dead, but a tree stump often lives on, at least for awhile.
 And alive or dead, a tree stump has many of the characteristics of the tree species.
 That is, a cedar tree stump is still a cedar, with strong cedar roots that spread out horizontally up to 100 feet.
 And a palm tree stump remains a palm tree, with slender roots descending from the tree base rather than having woody, branching roots.

 That means that some tree stumps will be harder to remove than others.
 The wider and deeper the roots, the harder it is to physically remove them.
 A palm tree stump, for example, is fairly easy to remove.
 You can often use a shovel, hoe and loppers to remove it yourself.
 But the tap root of a mature oak stump won't budge easily.
 To remove it physically, you will likely need to hire an arborist who has a backhoe.

 Removing the tree stump physically is only one way to get it out of your garden.
 Another is to hasten nature's process of decomposing old stumps.
 Left to its own devices, a stump might hang around for decades, slowly rotting and disintegrating until it becomes part of the woodland soil.
 And, some species will grow numerous new shoots from around the stump in order to repopulate the area.